mariofornaroli/react-ts-sample-package/README.md

 ### Test the Library with a test webapp

-Locate in *my-test-app* subdirectory, install the dependencies and execute the webapp with the following commabnds:
+Navigate to the *my-test-app* subdirectory, install the dependencies and execute the webapp with the following commands:
 ```bash
 cd my-test-app
 npm i